trisaya1/fan/README.md

 # Arduino Remote-Controlled Fan with Temperature Sensor, IR Remote, and LCD diplay via shift register
 This project is an embedded system that controls a DC fan based on temperature input from a DHT11 sensor, includes manual override via an IR remote, and displays real-time status using an LCD1602 screen connected through a 74HC595 shift register.
-It demonstrates real-world applications of control logi, sensor interaction, modular software design, and user interaction.
+It demonstrates real-world applications of control logic, sensor interaction, modular software design, and user interaction.

 ## Features
 - Automatic fan activation at >= 25 degrees Celsius